jakescally/jakescally.github.io/_posts/2024-11-22-canon-powershot-g2.md

 ## General Specs

 The Canon PowerShot G2 released in 2001 comes with a 1/1.8" CCD sensor, which is pretty solid sensor size for a "compact" camera.
-I say "compact" because it really isn't.
+I say "compact" in quotes because it really isn't.
 It's a pro-ish point and shoot digicam that is both chunky and heavy, weighing 510g.
 That's into the modern mirrorless category in terms of weight.
 The sensor is 4.0 MP at a 3.8 MP maximum image size.
 Of course, that's quite small nowadays.
 Believe it or not, its still more than enough for Instagram and most online media posts that aren't filling up the ENTIRE screen.

 As for the lens, the G2 is equipped with a 3x f2.0-2.5 zoom lens.
 I'll talk more about my gripes with the lens in a later section, but I both love and hate it.
 As for shutter, it can do anywhere from 15-1/1000th sec and can shoot continuous at 2.5 FPS and 1.5 FPS with AF (I think).
 In addition, it can do 10-bit RAW, which is great to see.